yetulaxman/linux-2/_tutorials/02e-cleaning-workplace.md

 ## Summary

-We have seen how to identify the unused docker containers and images and learned how to clean them up from working space.
+We have seen how to identify the unused docker containers/images and clean them up from working space.